 Q5.
 Dear Dr J. I am pregnant and I have whooping cough (or been in contact with whooping cough) and am very worried about whether the baby could be damaged.

 I do not know of any information to have ever suggested that having whooping cough during pregnancy does any harm to the baby whatsoever.
 There are no worries on that score.
 Unless you are still infectious when the baby is born.
 The baby could catch it then, which would be extremely serious.
 Fortunately, in such circumstances, giving erythromycin to mother before birth and baby after birth, would be almost certain to stop the baby getting it.
 All pregnant women should now be immunized against whooping cough between 28 and 32weeks ideally.
 Later may be OK too.
 It is very effective at protecting the baby from whooping cough when they are most vulnerable.

 Q6.
 Dear Dr J. I have opened the sound pages but I cannot hear anything .

 A small number of people have this problem.
-There are many things that could cause it and I know most of them.
 Try clicking on one of the following links instead.

 http://www.whoopingcough.net/whoop-child-slightwhoop.wav :-child with whooping